Connect with a certified trainer for free

 Non-operative treatment

-• Icing periodically throughout the day
+• Applying ice: Icing the knee periodically throughout the day helps control swelling and relieve discomfort.

 Below is a PDF of the Exercise Program